HLammers/cybo-drummer/README.md

 ###### input device / input preset
 * Select the input device and input preset to to map one or more output presets to
 > [!TIP]
-> If [MIDI learn](#midi-learn) is turned on, input device and input preset can be set to an already mapped input device/preset by selecting the respective block and playing the trigger/note on your input device (please note that this is an exception where MIDI learn is not listening to the set MIDI learn port).
+> If [MIDI learn](#midi-learn) is turned on, input device and input preset can be set to an already mapped device/preset by selecting the respective block and playing the trigger/note on your input device (please note that this is an exception where MIDI learn is not listening to the set MIDI learn port).

 ###### output device 1 to 4 / output preset 1 to 4
 * Select up to 4 output device/preset combinations that will be triggered when the router receives the selected input trigger